GoatrinTech/goatrintech.github.io/readme.md

-This site is currently under maintenance.
+This is a fun site.
-Sorry.